Imalent LD70 Flashlight Review

 Short Review

 Another fun pocket light from Imalent.
 I’m still not a big fan of the magnetic charging this uses, and I’m much more a fan of removable cells.
 The output on this guy is great, and I like the metal switch cover.
-The OLED display is a novelty, but does provide useful information.
+The OLED display is a novelty, but it does provide useful information.

 Long Review